The six-project day that produces nothing

 - Writers, designers, and content creators each benefit from discipline-specific batching structures.

-- Task switching can consume up to 40% of productive time, per Meyer and Rubinstein [3].
+- Task switching time losses are commonly estimated at up to 40% of productive time, based on Rubinstein and Meyer’s research [3].

 - Some researchers suggest 90-minute blocks align with natural ultradian cycles [4].